 Can low emission electric vehicles meet or exceed the performance needs of police patrol cars?

-Answering that question was the purpose of Councilmember Haidar Awad’s test drive event held on October 17, 2019 but it wasn’t all technical—for many, it was a rollercoaster-ride experience.
+Answering that question was the purpose of Councilmember Haidar Awad, Candidate for Mayor’s test drive event held on October 17, 2019 but it wasn’t all technical—for many, it was a rollercoaster-ride experience.
 “Tesla has consistently earned a 5-star safety rating from NHTSA,” announced Councilmember Awad, “we want a greener and more efficient citys.
 Today we’re here to test Tesla performance qualifications for our Hawthorne Police Department.”

 The national average life span of a police vehicle is 100,000 miles or two years.
 That’s because police cars encounter grueling road use and every one hour of idling is equivalent to driving approximately 25 miles.
 Police chiefs and captains from Gardena, Manhattan Beach, Culver City, El Segundo, and Hermosa Beach joined Hawthorne Police Chief Michael Ishii and his officers as they put several Tesla models through a drive course set up at the Hawthorne Memorial Center.